-A Sneak Peak at the Development Kitchen of Altoros
+A Sneak Peak at the Development Kitchen of Altoros, Q2 2008

 On May 15, 2008, Renat Khasanshyn, CEO at Altoros, attended Web 2.0 Expo—an annual gathering of technical, design, marketing, and business professionals.
-During the event, Renat gave an interview to TechZulu, an independent media covering the technology industry.
+During the event, which was held in New York, Renat gave an interview to TechZulu, an independent media covering the technology industry.

 Altoros finalized an educational resource based on ASP.NET, Active Script, and Flash.
 It is designed to teach kids to spend money in a rational way from early childhood.
 The concept is easy: parents are employers, kids are employees.
-It is a virtual city with all necessary entities: a bank, stores, a media center, a mall, etc. There is also a list of tasks for kids.
+It is a virtual city with everything a regular megapolis has: a bank, stores, a media center, a mall, etc. There is also a list of tasks for kids.
 Upon completing them, they get their salary and can spend it on whatever they would like.
 This way, the portal makes it possible for kids to turn daily projects and routine household jobs into their own businesses and learn the value of earning.

 Altoros has also achieved the Microsoft Certified Partner status.
 By gaining the required number of points to get this designation, Altoros confirmed its competence in .NET.

 A dedicated team of Adobe Flex developers has been created within Altoros.
 The team is currently working on the Apatar On-Demand data integration tool, a web application for business users that will synchronize data between various on-demand and on-premises systems.

 Ruby on Rails